-Time BJP puts NDA ahead, says RLSP chief Updendra Kushwaha
+Time BJP puts NDA ahead: RLSP chief Updendra Kushwaha

-Rashtriya Lok Samata Party (RLSP) chief and Union Minister Upendra Kushwaha said it was time for BJP to put NDA above party interests and engage all allies in preparing the strategy for the 2019 Lok Sabha election.
+Rashtriya Lok Samata Party (RLSP) chief and Union Minister Upendra Kushwaha said it was time for the BJP to put NDA above party interests and engage all allies in preparing the strategy for the 2019 Lok Sabha election.
 He said results of the recent bypolls have shown that the Opposition is coming together and added that it was an “alert” for the BJP-led NDA to get its act together.

 Speaking to The Indian Express, Kushwaha said, “It is high time NDA should become a close unit.
 When Nitish Kumar was part of the Grand Alliance, he looked like an architect of the alliance and did not stay as the representative of one party.
 A similar thing should happen in the NDA.
 We should not wait for Lok Sabha polls to come close to work out our poll strategy and seat sharing arrangements to avoid bitterness”.